We engaged with global banks to learn more about their initiatives to mitigate climate risk and provide sustainable financing solutions.

 The focus of engagement with transportation companies was about their approach to managing the competitive opportunities and threats that climate change presents and how they are positioning themselves in response.

-Director, Corporate ResearchMeet Joshua
+Portfolio Manager and Director, Corporate ResearchMeet Joshua

 America’s transportation sector has a multifaceted role in responding to the risks of climate change.
 GHG emissions, hazardous pollutants, and fuel efficiency are central challenges for the sector.